Planning begins early!

 -

-Help families understand college affordability before developing the college list through several thorough methods including speaking to a professional financial aid specialist, running net price calculators, discussing the difference between need-based and merit-aid, and understanding what COA (cost of attendance) means
+Help families understand college affordability before developing the college list through several thorough methods, including speaking to a professional financial aid specialist, running net price calculators, discussing the difference between need-based and merit-based aid, and understanding what COA (cost of attendance) means.

 -